Urine Diversion System for

 --The hole for the urine drain hose to exit the barrel should be 1/2" in diameter and centered on the front of the barrel, about 12" below the top of the barrel.

---The urine drain hoses, one from the men's urinal and one from each barrel, will go into holes drilled near the top of the 5 gallon bucket leaching chamber.
-These 2 holes should be 1/2" diameter.
+--The urine drain hose from each barrel will go into a hole drilled near the top of the leaching chamber.
+Both of these 2 holes should be 1/2" diameter.

 --Take care to be sure that hoses are level or downhill all the way from urine diversion funnels to leaching chamber.
 If not, air bubbles may form in uphill sections, preventing urine from flowing.